jiadongl/SummarizationSystem/README.md

 The data set I used for the D2 is /home2/jiadongl/dropbox/17-18/573/Data/Documents/training/2009/UpdateSumm09_test_topics.xml

-To run this Summarization system, you need to download the whole scr dir to the patas and condor submit the D2.cmd in the src.
+To run this Summarization system, you need to download the whole src dir to the patas and condor submit the D2.cmd in the src.

 The preprocessed data will be stored in /home2/jiadongl/tmp/573/sandbox/PreprocessedData/